 Recommendations: Beginning in 2013, DMAS, in collaboration with the Department of Behavioral Health and Developmental Services (DBHDS), began a major overhaul of its waiver programs for intellectually and developmentally disabled citizens, partially in response to the Department of Justice (DOJ) Settlement (court approved in 2012).
 These waivered programs were originally called the Individuals and Families with Developmental Disabilities (DD), the Intellectual Disabilities Waiver (ID), and the Day Support Waiver (DS).
-The DD waiver is being replaced with the Family and Individual Supports (FIS) waiver; the ID waiver is being replaced with the DS waiver is being replaced with the Building Independence (BI) waiver.
+The DD waiver is being replaced with the Family and Individual Supports (FIS) waiver; the ID waiver is being replaced with the Community Living (CL) waiver; and the DS waiver is being replaced with the Building Independence (BI) waiver.